jarsonX/vba_uoc/p1_currency_converter/README.md

    - If the user leaves the input field blank and tries to run the button, it should display an error.
    - If the user puts text in the input field, it will display an error.
    - If the date field is not a date, then an error should be displayed

+## My notes

+1. Regarding requirement 2, default date as current date makes no sense.
+Rates are always given for a prior day.
+2. Regarding requirement 3, I would suggest putting results into User Form interface rather than a message box.